recepcanaltinbag/trapo-seq/README.md

 - **-t** output file (*.tsv) (to summarize heatmap data)

 Conservation of overlapping regions can reveal direct repeats and insertion point's specificity of transposons.
 To reveal the conservation of direct repeats; sequence logos with aligning the overlapping regions are made in this module for each transposon identified in the previous modules.
+The length of the logo depends on the alignment length*.

 An example output for one of the transposon:

 ![example_sequence_logo](/images/example_sequence_logo.png)

-**Figure 2:** As an example, TGCTTGGTT is a 8 bp insertion site for this transposon.
+**Figure 3:** As an example, TGCTTGGTTATG is a 12 bp insertion site for this transposon (**TGCTTGGTT** is highly conserved).
 The closest transposon in ISFinder has DR as TGCTGAATT (close but different), so new insertion points can be found with the help of [**trapo-seq**](https://github.com/recepcanaltinbag/trapo-seq).

+*(for DR alignments of each transposon; most common length is chosen)

 ## Kde Plots